wheelthru/Nomorobo-first-ring-blocker/README.md

 The Eagle (7.7.0) files for the PCB I made up for mine are included here.
 Unless your junkbox contains the same parts as mine, the board layout probably isn't useful.

-Code for the main processor, an ATtiny85 on the PCB, developed with Arduino IDE 1.8.x, is  in **Nomorobo85Msg.ino**.
+Code for the ATtiny85 on the PCB, developed with Arduino IDE 1.8.x, is  in **Nomorobo85Msg.ino**.
 A Nano displays stats (rings, blocks) on a 1620 LCD.
 Serial communication from the main PCB (via SoftwareSerial) tells the Nano what to show.
 The Nano's code is **LcdHostNanoMsg1.ino**.
 There are various comments and historical leftovers in both those files.

 ## Author